 - Optional garnishes: salt, lime and grapefruit slices

-How to Make Paloma Cocktail
+How to make this Classic Tequila Cocktail

 The base of any cocktail in the world is, obviously, the alcohol.
 To be able to enjoy a good drink, you need to choose properly.
 What type of tequila do you like?
 Silver, Reposado or Añejo?
 If you are new to the tequila label jargon, here is a brief distinction: